 With winter on the horizon, autumn is the perfect time to snap up a new hobby that’ll keep you busy during those days when it’s just too frightfully cold to venture outside.
 Luckily, this October, Harbourfront Centre has plenty of ways to learn a unique skill.
 Whether you’re itching to discover the art of jewellery design, explore silk screen printing, or get your hands dirty with ceramic hand building, Craft & Design courses will get your ready for those inevitable snowy and drab winter days when you’re in desperate need of entertainment.

-Spend Thanksgiving walking through an autumn wonderland
+Walk through an autumn wonderland

 Fuel your love of comfort food